PNNL-CompBio/Snekmer/docs/source/index.rst

         :width: 700
         :alt: Snekmer workflow overview

-**easy-learn-apply:** Guided front-end that runs Learn then Apply end-to-end.
+**easy:** Guided front-end that runs Learn then Apply end-to-end.
 Handles workspace setup, annotation generation (from a file or from FASTA headers with ``--create-ann``), and the handoff between pipeline stages automatically.